lawalbolaji/p2p-wazobia/README.md

 # lendsqr wallet

 ### Introduction
-lendsqr wallet is an open source wallet...
+lendsqr wallet is a fully functionaly wallet service that enables users to create wallets, fund the wallets, transfer to other wallets and withdraw their funds.

 ### lendsqr wallet Features
 * Users can signup and login to their accounts